lsparrish/ngaro/README.rst

 The button state will be placed on the stack. *1* if a button is pressed, or *2* if a button is not pressed.

+*Note: Not all implementations will support the canvas.*